 Need a Lunch or Dinner Recommendation?

 For a great restaurant located near Urquhart Castle, consider dining at the Glenmoriston Arms Hotel.
-This hotel/restaurant is located 15 minutes away from the castle in Invermoriston.
+This hotel/restaurant is located in Invermoriston, 15 minutes away from the castle.
 We were the first customers of the day, arriving right at opening time.
 The food was great and the hotel’s location is very convenient for those driving through the area.

 If you are planning a road trip through Scotland, take a look at our post Driving to the Isle of Skye, Scotland.
 We offer different routes connecting Edinburgh and Glasgow with the Highlands and the Isle of Skye.